DARK MATTER!

 galaxies should supposedly not have appeared much before 550

-million years.
-However, a galaxy is already known (GN-z11)
+years.
+However, a galaxy was already known (GN-z11) which

 “surprisingly mature.”
 The new, hard-working James Webb Space